ABOUT

 Repo

-High-throughput thread-safe queue for log/metric collection from
+High-throughput lock-free queue for telemetry objects from many

 IN PROGRESS